Importance of a Keyword Strategy

 A proper keyword strategy plays a significant role in growth, online presence, and overall SEO.
 It ensures a website is able to provide quality answers to search queries based on common keywords.

-Diligent keyword research ensures businesses will optimize their site for the most relevant search terms to their audience and quality content that brings users directly to a website based on this can lead to higher search ranking and conversions.
+Diligent keyword research ensures businesses will optimize their site for the most relevant search terms to their audience.
+Quality content that brings users directly to a website based on this can lead to higher search ranking and conversions.

 How It Works

 When starting a keyword strategy, the keywords should be clearly defined from the beginning.
 The search terms around which the strategy is built should also be loosely related so that when additional content is being created, there can be overlap between keywords.

-It is important to make sure that there are a variety of different keywords in a strategy so that there is no lack of on-page targeting opportunities.
+It is important to have a variety of different keywords in a strategy so that there is no lack of on-page targeting opportunities.
 It is also essential to ensure the keywords are at least closely related: think synonyms.

 Steps to a Keyword Strategy

 - Identify high traffic, high volume keywords based on content ‘buckets’ (i.e., specific topics or categories, type of keyword (Transactional, Informational, Navigational))

 - Find existing on-page opportunities to improve keyword relevance (i.e., more written content on a page revolving around a specific keyword topic)

 - Pick out opportunities based on gaps in keyword relevance and on-page content (i.e., high traffic keywords without a dedicated landing page or content piece)

 - Perform competitor analysis to determine current content & rankings based on keyword list (i.e., how are they targeting keywords and which ones are they more focused on?)